jpstroop/fitbit-client-python/docs/TYPES.md

 }
 ```

-This is typed as a `JSONDict`, not a `JSONList`, despite containing a list of
+Accordingly, this is typed as a `JSONDict`, not a `JSONList`, despite containing
-items.
+a list of items.

 In contrast, these methods do return direct lists (typed as `JSONList`):